brendan-rctc-teach/pset0-hello/README.md

 Hello, world, indeed!

-4. Getting User Input
+## Getting User Input
+Step 4.
 Suffice it to say, no matter how you compile or execute this program, it only ever prints hello, world.
 Let’s personalize it a bit, just as we did in class.

 Modify this program in such a way that it first prompts the user for their name and then prints hello, so-and-so, where so-and-so is their actual name.